Safety – Policy and Practice

 – All children are supervised by adults at all times and will always be within sight of an adult.

-– Whenever the children are on the premises at least two adults are present
+– Whenever the children are on the premises a minimum of two adults are present but the ratios are

 – A book is available at each session for the reporting of any accident/incident.

-– Regular safety monitoring will include checking of the accident/incident book.
+– Regular safety monitoring will include checking of the accident/incident book by the

 – A correctly stocked first aid box is available at all times.